Download the Free Guide to Prevent Data Breaches

 Microsoft-managed service-level security technologies and policies are enabled by default and customer-managed controls allow you to customize your Office 365 environment to fit your organization’s security needs.
 Office 365 is continuously updated to enhance security.

 Data you put into Office 365 belongs to you, that means you have complete control of it.
 We give you extensive privacy controls and visibility into where your data resides and who has access to it, as well as availability and changes to the subscription service.
 If you end your subscription, you can take your data with you at any time.
-At Agile IT, we’ve helped companies of all sizes deploy, protect and manage their Office 365 environments.
-If you’re looking for an experienced Office 365 advisor, schedule a call with an engineer today
+At Communication Square, we’ve helped companies of all sizes deploy, protect and manage their Office 365 environments.
+If you’re looking for an experienced Office 365 adviser, schedule a call with an engineer today